Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 *   **User Management:** View and manage user accounts, which may include functionalities like viewing user details or managing user roles (though specific user management features are not fully detailed in provided docs, it's a common admin capability).
 *   **Order Management:** View all customer orders, update order statuses (e.g., pending, shipped, delivered, canceled), and manage order details.
 *   **Access to Admin-Specific Features:** Access to any other administrative tools or reports implemented in the admin frontend.
+*  **Dashboard Access:** View administrative dashboards that provide insights into platform performance, sales metrics, and user activity.

 **Security Note:** Admin functionalities are typically protected by role-based access control, ensuring that only authenticated users with the `ADMIN` role can access sensitive endpoints and features [2].

 ## 4.3 Feature Walkthrough

 This section provides a step-by-step guide to the main user flows and features available on the ShoeShow platform.
-It aims to provide clear instructions for both customers and administrators, with suggestions for visual aids (screenshots) to enhance understanding.
+It aims to provide clear instructions for both customers and administrators, with suggestions for visual aids (Demo Video will be provided) to enhance understanding.

 ### 4.3.1 User Registration & Login